rsuwantong/ExtractVisitorInfo/README.md

 # ExtractVisitorInfo
-SQL (Impala) scripts for extracting information on a partner site's visitors such as carrier, device, room, forum, tags
+SQL (Impala) scripts for extracting information on a partner website's visitors such as carrier, device, room, forum, tags